attempting to lower the status of their target, who then becomes the family scapegoat.

 Need help overcoming scapegoating?
 Check out my Family Scapegoat Counseling page

-Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in recovery from Family Scapegoating, Narcissistic Abuse, Low Self Esteem, Anxiety, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Counselling Psychology, specializes in recovery from Family Scapegoating, Narcissistic Abuse, Low Self Esteem, Anxiety, Depression, Grief and Addictive Behaviors.

 Overcome Chronic Stress, Sadness or Relationship Problems